hookbot/git-server/hooks/INSTALL_ACL.md

 You can do this on multiple deployment systems.
-If different deployment systems will appear to come from the same IP from the git-server point of view, then you will need to create a different deployment SSH key for eaach system.
+If different deployment systems will appear to come from the same IP from the git-server point of view, then you will need to create a different deployment SSH key for each system.